 And the popularity of lo-pro content is on the rise with no signs of slowing down.

 According to Forbes, “More so now than ever, consumers value brand authenticity when they’re making purchasing decisions.”
 Just look at the popular #nofilter trend that transcends any one social platform.
 It shouldn’t be surprising that 90% of consumers said that authenticity is important when deciding which brands they like and support.
 Consumers want transparency, and brands need to deliver.

 Lo-pro content is the best way to communicate authenticity.
 When the content is more raw, the customer almost feels as if they are getting a peek behind the curtain, an invitation into the inner workings of the brand, and an understanding of what the brand is all about. lo-pro content allows the customer to interpret the brand in real life and imagine how the brand fits into their personal reality.

 For example, let’s go back to Nike.
 If you scroll through their Instagram or TikTok, you’ll find lo-pro videos of interviews, dancing, testimonials, and stories.
 The videos were likely shot on a phone with little to no other production elements.

-It’s this type of content that is resonating with consumers, conveying authenticity, and ultimately forming connections between the brand and its audience.
+It’s this type of content that resonates with consumers, conveys authenticity, and ultimately forms connections between the brand and its audience.
 In time, the customer looks forward to seeing the brand’s content.
 The viewer may even come to think of the brand as a trusted friend who regularly shows up on their For You page.